cbinsights/form-design-system/contributing/principles.md

 Each individual component or class should behave the same way no matter where it lives in a consumer application.

+Each component should define only the props it needs for presentation.

 Each component or utility class should strive to do one, and only one thing.